 - Add the cut veggies and fruit and call your little artist to check them out.
-She told me what each was and then also told me who in our family likes and dislikes each… and she was right.
+She told me what each was and then told me who in our family likes and dislikes each.
+She was right.
 Kids are fascinating and are listening even when we don’t think they are.

 - Start printing!

 - I thought it was cool how she banged the carrots really hard and fast, but the rest were handled carefully.

 - I moved the paper around as she worked because she is too small to reach the far side.